-Albert Bierstadt (1830 - 1902) was a remarkable German-American painter known for his vast and luminous landscapes.
+Albert Bierstadt (1830 – 1902) was a remarkable German-American painter known for his vast and luminous landscapes.
 In this post, I take a closer look at his life and art.
+I cover:

-Key Facts about Albert Bierstadt
+Key Facts About Albert Bierstadt

 - He showed artistic talent from a young age, starting with crayon drawings then moving to oils in his 20s.
 He offered drawing lessons in his local neighborhood, with one of his advertisements stating, “Good pictures at their first attempt, far superior to their own expectations”.
 This was one of the first signs of an entrepreneurial strength which would lead Bierstadt to wealth and fame later in his career.